 Digital assets – substantial balances in a PayPal account or in Bitcoins will class as digital assets.

 Key information – creating a repository of information about bank accounts, utility providers, medical history and so on, can help with sorting out your affairs and provide useful information for your child’s future.

 Planning care for your children after your death is never going to be a particularly pleasant or enjoyable task but it needn’t be a particularly arduous one and a checklist could help you prepare.

-Talk to your Private Banking and Advice Manager to help put plans in place to ensure your children are well looked after.
+Talk to us to help put plans in place to ensure your children are well looked after.
 Lloyds Bank Private Banking can also provide access to a Will writing service.

 Further practical information on the issues parents should consider can be found on the National Children’s Bureau website Plan If…